 Practical tips to help you improve your credit rating and avoid expensive high interest loans

-If you son / daughter is going away to university there are two options available in terms of part-time work and the most suitable will depend on their individual circumstances.
+There are two options available in terms of part-time work and the most suitable will depend on your circumstances and university workload.

-Finally, you’ll be amazed how many places offer student discounts for anything from haircuts to clothes to cinema tickets so make sure your son / daughter has their National Union of Students (NUS) card as soon as possible.
+You’ll be amazed at how many places offer student discounts for anything from haircuts to clothes to cinema tickets, so make sure you have your National Union of Students (NUS) card to hand at all times.

 We hope you found this post useful; any comments please let us know.